Small Group Bible Study - Leader Guide

 Ruth steps out in faith to leave her land and her gods to follow the one true God.

 The book of Ruth takes place during the time of the Judges in Israel, Boaz and Ruth are the great grandparents of King David, Israel’s shepherd king and patriarchs in the lineage of the promised Messiah..
+According to the Talmud (Jewish tradition), the prophet Samuel wrote the book of Ruth.

 Read the entire chapter.
 What stands out?
 Comments?
 Questions?